AdobeDocs/experience-manager-cloud-service.pt-BR/help/journey-onboarding/terminology.md

 # Terminologia do AEM as a Cloud Service {#terminology}

-Nesta parte do [integração do jornada,](overview.md) você aprende a terminologia do AEM as a Cloud Service e sua estrutura básica.
+Nesta parte da [jornada de integração](overview.md), você aprenderá a terminologia do AEM as a Cloud Service e sua estrutura básica.

 ## Objetivo {#objective}